 A dehumidifier helps make the air cleaner by trapping dust particles in its filter.
 Lowering the relative humidity can also improve air quality by allowing more ventilation.
-Humid air is more stagnant, trapping harmful and odor-causing particles, therefore making the air less healthy to breathe.
+Humid air is more stagnant, trapping harmful and odor-causing particles.
 By using a dehumidifier, the air becomes less humid and stagnant, allowing for better ventilation.
 Therefore, a dehumidifier can improve airflow and help provide fresh clean air.

 According to the United States Environmental Protection Agency (US EPA), indoor air is often 2 to 5 times more polluted than outdoor air.
 Ventilation is key to maintaining healthy indoor air.
 However, if your indoor air has a humidity above the optimal 40-50%, your air is more stagnant and will not as easily be ventilated.
-Therefore, a dehumidifier helps improve indoor air quality.
-It makes the air less humid, and less stagnant, therefore allowing for better ventilation.
+Therefore, a dehumidifier helps improve indoor air quality by lowering its humidity.
+This makes the air less stagnant, therefore allowing for better airflow and ventilation.

 Can a dehumidifier kill mold?

 A dehumidifier does not remove mold that is already present.
 However, a dehumidifier prevents mold from establishing and halts already growing mold from expanding.
-This is done by lowering the humidity and preventing condensation.
-A dehumidifier makes sure humidity levels do not reach levels above 60%, the ideal condition for mold growth.
+A dehumidifier makes sure humidity levels do not reach levels above the ideal condition for mold growth.
 On top of that, the filter in a dehumidifier captures mold spores, removing them from the air.

 To remove mold, the mold spots need to be removed and the surface cleaned.
 A dehumidifier then prevents molds from establishing by not allowing the air to reach a relative humidity above 60% (which is what molds prefer).
 A dehumidifier also prevents condensation, which could otherwise lead to very locally moist areas where molds can grow.

 Do I need a dehumidifier if I have an air purifier?

 An air purifier removes harmful substances like fine dust and VOCs from the air while a dehumidifier reduces its moisture content.
 An air purifier is not able to reduce the humidity of the air.
 Therefore, if you have humid air, you will need a dehumidifier to create the most healthy and comfortable air in your home.